coingaming/asset_import/README.md

 # AssetImport

-Webpack asset imports in Phoenix views/templates or LiveView's.
+Webpack asset imports directly in Elixir code.
+For example in Phoenix controllers/views/templates or LiveView's.

 ## Features
 - Only load assets that are actually used for current render.